nordbyi/FitLit/README.md

   - [x] Calendar to Choose Week the User wants to see

 See the [open issues](https://github.com/nordbyi/FitLit/issues) for a full list of proposed features (and known issues).

+## Future Additions

+- Add testing to helper function file
+- Adjust the post to find missing data and ignore data that exists
+- Fix FitLit logo
+- Add page load to inform the user that the page is loading
+- Use the sequential order function that was created to check if dates are in sequential order
+- Make site more accessible by utilizing the voiceover to ensure it is more accessible

 <p align="right">(<a href="#readme-top">back to top</a>)</p>